 You can play with many more examples.
 Here are a few more.
 To build your own, lookup the API documentation to check what functions are available, and what parameters they accept.

-# Listen to your playlist, but normalize the volume out(normalize(playlist("playlist_file")))'liquidsoap '
+# Listen to your playlist, but normalize the volume output(normalize(playlist("playlist_file")))'liquidsoap '

 To run the script: